Lance Niekro: San Francisco Giants

 Niekro was selected by the San Francisco Giants in the second round of the 2000 Major League Baseball draft.
 He began his professional career as a third baseman, but moved to first base in the minor leagues due to injury.
 Niekro first reached the major leagues in 2003, but only had five at bats.
 He saw more substantial playing time in 2005, when he split time with J. T. Snow at first base and played in 113 games, finishing the season with a .252 batting average, 12 home runs, and 46 RBI in 278 at-bats.

 Following the 2005 season, Snow and the Giants parted ways.
 As a result, Niekro was given his shot as the everyday first baseman, but was sent back down to the minors.
 During the 2006 season, his replacements were Mark Sweeney, Travis Ishikawa, Chad Santos and Shea Hillenbrand.

 On May 4, 2007, the Giants designated Niekro for assignment and recalled Scott Munter from Triple-A Fresno.
-He was later optioned to Fresno when no other team claimed him.
+He was later optioned to the Fresno Grizzlies when no other team claimed him.
 He became a free agent after the season.
 Like his father and uncle, Niekro can throw a knuckleball, and was first allowed to pitch professionally for the Grizzlies in August 2007.